interlock-network/access-nft/demonstration/README.md

 # WIP

-Sorry...this is a work in progress and was super confusing.
+Sorry...this README is a work in progress and was super confusing.
+Refer to the main README in this repository home directory.